 To get started with virtual backgrounds, download the Zoom desktop or mobile application.
 Virtual Backgrounds are not currently supported in the Zoom browser app.

-It's important to note that some older devices and machines are not capable of running virtual backgrounds - you'll want to check the official Zoom system requirements to make sure your hardware is ready for this feature.
-Zoom has different system requirements for using an image for your virtual background vs a video.
-This distinction allows more users to access the feature.
+It's important to note that some older devices and machines are not capable of running virtual backgrounds.
+Check the official Zoom system requirements to make sure your hardware is compatible with this feature.

 Step 2: Find an image or video you want as a virtual background